nash-io/api-client-typescript/README.md

 # nash-api-client-ts

-Official TypeScript client for interacting with the Nash exchange
+Official TypeScript client for interacting with the Nash exchange.

 ## Installation
 NPM